 Most states give you two to three years to settle your car accident insurance claim.
 If you file after the statute of limitations has passed, the court will reject your claim, even if you are only a few days late.
 This harsh response is based on the reality that as time passes, memories fade and records get lost.

 There are reasons why your claim may be filed late, such as not knowing the identity of the person who hit you, or you were under the age of 18 when the accident occurred.
 Although exceptions to the statute of limitations do exist in some states, they are not worth depending on.

-You may feel confident that you can resolve your claim through settlement negotiations.
-It’s still wise to make sure you have plenty of time to file a lawsuit if you cannot reach an agreement.
-Speak with an experienced attorney to develop a strategy for your claim and protect your right to go to court.
-Start the process now by receiving a free review of your claim.
-Don’t wait until it’s too late.
+Even if you feel confident that you can resolve your claim through settlement negotiations, it’s still wise to make sure you have plenty of time to file a lawsuit if negotiations don't work out.
+Speak with an experienced car accident attorney to develop a strategy for your claim and protect your right to go to court.

 Contact a qualified auto accident attorney to make sure your rights are protected.